njoseph1/walkerbotweb_pkg/README.md

 ## To Do
   1. ~~Change keyboard input in the index file to button input.~~
-  2. The index.html file has the base code for publishing twist commands to WalkerBot via keyboard input.
-Figure out the correct syntax for assigning the twistMessage linear x and twistMessage angular z (for instance, twistMsg.angular.z = turnSpeed is logically correct sudo code but needs to be properly formatted to be integrated with the exisiting WalkerBot infastructure).
+  2. ~~The index.html file has the base code for publishing twist commands to WalkerBot via keyboard input.
+Figure out the correct syntax for assigning the twistMessage linear x and twistMessage angular z (for instance, twistMsg.angular.z = turnSpeed is logically correct sudo code but needs to be properly formatted to be integrated with the exisiting WalkerBot infastructure).~~
-  3. Integrate the WalkerBot web system with the existing walkerbot infrastructure and test if the Twist messages make WalkerBot move as expected!
+  3. ~~Integrate the WalkerBot web system with the existing walkerbot infrastructure and test if the Twist messages make WalkerBot move as expected!
+  4. Get video streaming and web streaming to work together and not seperately

 ## Invaluable References
 http://www.theconstructsim.com/publish-image-stream-ros-kinetic-raspberry-pi/ and